Home › Calculators › Expectancy

 See what a real trade would cost you

-Before you place this, compare brokers on the one number that matters — the all-in cost of spread and commission — using our open, for-sale-proof methodology.
+Before you place this, compare brokers on the one number that matters — the all-in cost of spread and commission — using the same documented assumptions as the calculators.

+Compare broker trading costs →Broker availability, products and leverage vary by country and jurisdiction.
 Educational tools for non-US traders · not directed at US persons.

 How it works